canonical/snapd-rest-openapi/UPDATING.md

 # Updating the OpenAPI Specification

-In order to update the OpenAPI Specification, the following procedure should be followed to reduce the likelihood of errors occuring.
+In order to update the OpenAPI Specification, the following procedure should be followed to reduce the likelihood of errors occurring.

 ## 1. Identify Schema Files Requiring Updating